thepassle/analyzer2/README.md

 - Finding a CustomElement's tagname by finding its `customElements.define()` call, if present
 - Applying inheritance to classes (adding inherited members/attributes/events etc)

+### Can I bring my own instance of TS?

+No!
+Or well, you can.
+But that might break things.
+TypeScript doesn't follow semver, which means that there may be breaking changes in between minor or even patch versions of TypeScript.
+This means that if you use a different version of TypeScript than the analyzer's version of TypeScript, things will almost definitely break.
+As a convenience, plugin functions get passed the analyzer's version of TS to ensure there are no version incompatibilities, and everything works as expected.

 ## Overriding sourceFile creation

 By default, `@custom-elements-manifest/analyzer` does _not_ compile any code with TS.
 It just uses the TS compiler API to create an AST of your source code.
 This means that there is no `typeChecker` available in plugins.